gaborvecsei/usage-tracker.nvim/README.md

 # Usage-Tracker.nvim

-> The plugin is in ⚠️a active development, and you can expect breaking changes in the future.
+> The plugin is in ⚠️aactive development, and you can expect breaking changes in the future.

 Simple lua plugin with which you can track how much time do you spend on the individual files, projects.